Kristina Larsen (rower): International rowing career

 The Australian women's eight stayed together into 2002 with just one seat change.
 Their European campaign ahead of the World Championships saw them take a bronze medal at the Rowing World Cup II in Lucerne and silver at the Rowing World Cup III in Munich.
 Larsen also raced at these regattas in a coxless pair with Victoria Roberts placing 7th and 10th.
 At the 2002 World Championships in Seville Spain, the Australian eight won their heat but were beaten out by the USA by 0.45 seconds in the final.
 With Larsen setting the pace at stroke the Australians just held out the Germans and she won her second World Championship placing – a silver.
 As in 2001 four members of the eight including Larsen also doubled up in the coxless four to defend Australia's title.
-At Seville 2002 with Larsen in the bow, Victoria Roberts at stroke and Rebecca Sattin & Jodi Winter in the engine room, the Australian girls won their heat and beat Canada in the final to claim another World Championship title – Larsen's second.
+At Seville 2002 with Larsen in the bow, Victoria Roberts at stroke and Rebecca Sattin and Jodi Winter in the engine room, the Australian girls won their heat and beat Canada in the final to claim another World Championship title – Larsen's second.

 Larsen was again in elite Australian crew contention in 2003.
 She raced in a coxless four and the eight at the World Rowing Cup III in Lucerne and secured her place in the eight for the 2003 World Rowing Championships in Milan.
 With Larsen in the two seat the eight placed fourth.
 It was her last Australian representative appearance.